BarbaraClass/BarbaraClassWebsite/content/project/Project3/index.md

   url: "https://www.celinefrerelab.com/"
 slides: ""
 summary: " "
-title: "Project 3: Social behaviour and disease ecology in Eastern water dragons (Post-doc 2, 2020-)"
+title: "Project 3: Social behaviour and disease ecology in Eastern water dragons (Post-doc 2, 2020-2021)"
 url_code: ""
 url_pdf: ""
 url_slides: ""
 url_video: ""
 ---

 My second post-doc on urban Eastern Water dragons (EWD, *Intellagama Lesueurii*) allowed me to extend my research to new questions at the intersection between social behaviour, disease ecology, and urban evolutionary ecology.
-While I am still developing my skills in variance partitioning approaches, I also started to use social network analyses combined with simulations.
+I kept developing my skills in variance partitioning approaches (e.g. using DHGLMMs), I also started to use social network analyses combined with simulations.
 In particular, I have been involved in a variety of collaborative projects such as i) Assessing the virulence, dynamics and survival costs of a recent emerging infectious fungal disease in EWD (with Shweta Bansal’s lab, Georgetown University, USA);  ii) Modelling long-term social avoidances and their consequences for social network structure (with Amiyaal Ilani, Bar-Ilan University, IL); iii) Investigating the repeatability, plasticity and predictability of social behaviour, temperature, and their relationships in EWD (with Shinichi Nakagawa, UNSW, AU).